ardhynugroho/nginx-nap/docs/source/waf-xss-test.rst

       $ kubectl apply -f vs-2.yaml

 #.
-Open another terminal emulator and login to *APP* node then monitor the syslog
+Open another terminal emulator and login to *APP* node then monitor the syslog output

     .. code-block::